 By following this guide, you can use the async Applications API to handle large-scale tasks.

-Next, learn how to enhance your no-code applications with Knowledge Graph, our tool for RAG.
+Next, learn how to enhance your no-code agents with Knowledge Graph, our tool for RAG.